Olah-Barbershop/website/README.md

 Home page:
 - A placeholder for now (Neumorphism.
 Nice.
 Useless, but nice.)

-Contacts page:
+Contact page:
-- Where you can reach us
+- All the way to reach and follow us

 Services page:
 - What we offer